“I’ve forgotten who I had lunch with earlier, and even more important, where.”

 These shapes are reinforced by the signature appetisers.
 We glance at each other awkwardly as we are slightly confused by which vintage teaspoons should be used to ‘amuse our bouche’.

 I had to reflect – was our table round?
 Yes, it definitely was, we could all see each other over large wine glasses as we laughed.
 Was our cutlery heavy?
 I can’t remember – this is probably because it felt ‘right’.
 I don’t remember specific music or strong scents, though I am ever reminded of the looming presence of the large wood and glass cheese trolley, like a Bentley of the restaurant world.

-The toilets are hidden through more sliding doors…a fact which you either have to know where they are from a previous visit, or ask to be directed – again designed in oak, with scented hand cream and white cloths to dry your hands on.
-(This illusion of perfection is slightly marred when visiting prior to service and realising the toilet paper is yet to be replenished.
-I forget there is an invisible someone who does this every day.)
+The toilets are hidden through more sliding doors…a fact which you either have to know from a prior visit, or ask to be directed.
+Once again they are panelled in oak, with scented hand cream and white cloths to dry your hands on.
+The illusion of perfection is slightly marred when visiting prior to service and realising the toilet paper is yet to be replenished.
+I forget there is an invisible someone who does this every day.

 We are ‘Sirs’ and ‘Madams’ and are greeted in mostly French accents with formal, attentive service provided by staff in grey tweed waistcoats.
 The sommelier is eager to explain his wine choices to us, yet swift as he is ever-aware of the expectation on the faces of a bunch of hungry students with full plates in front of them.
 He finishes, and wishes us ‘Bon Appetit’.
 We dine…